just-buildsystem/justbuild/share/man/just.1.md

 **`-o`**, **`--output-path`** *`PATH`*
 Install path for the artifact.
 Refer to **`install-cas`** section for more details.
-Supported by: install-cas
+Supported by: install-cas.

 **`--raw-tree`**
 When installing a tree to stdout, i.e., when no option **`-o`** is given, dump the raw tree rather than a pretty-printed version.
-Supported by: install-cas
+Supported by: install-cas.

 **`--remember`**
 Ensure that all installed artifacts are available in local CAS as well, even when using remote execution.
-Supported by: install|traverse|install-cas
+Supported by: install|traverse|install-cas.

 Parallelism options
 -------------------